quicwg/base-drafts/draft-ietf-quic-qpack.md

 To ensure that the encoder is not prevented from adding new entries, the encoder can avoid referencing entries that will be evicted soonest.
-Rather than reference such an entry, the encoder SHOULD emit a Duplicate instruction (see
+Rather than reference such an entry, the encoder can emit a Duplicate instruction (see
 {{duplicate}}), and reference the duplicate instead.

 Determining which entries are too close to eviction to reference is an encoder